KTH/devops-course/contributions/essay/isacha/README.md

 - write about testing and businesses
 - write about CI
 - how does CI work
+- Jenkins
-- different options: Jenkins, travis, circle CI
+- cyber security in CI

 Results